Small lump sums

 • A benefit the scheme administrator become aware of that they couldn't reasonably have expected to be aware of before.

-The conditions that must apply before the additional benefits can be paid out as a lump sum are:
+The conditions that must apply before additional benefits can be paid out as a lump sum are:

 • The payment extinguishes the individual’s rights under the scheme (a scheme pension or lifetime annuity bought as above doesn't count as remaining rights).